akolotov/cursor-notepads/06-PR-timestamp-to-block/README.md

 After that, the suggested text was edited manually.
 Finally, Claude was prompted with:

 > This is my version of the section "Consistency Support" based on yours.
 Carefully read through it and check that I didn't miss any important part of the implementation, that all meaningful changes are reflected there.

+## Final Code Adjustments

+The final adjustments of the code resulting from [this commit](https://github.com/blockscout/blockscout/pull/11633/commits/d844dfdeaa86fc12c8f33ab291a5d977e6dcdffc) were done in two separate Cursor chat sessions with the following prompts:

+### Chat to modify `null_round_height.ex`

+The lines from 127 to 131 of `apps/explorer/lib/explorer/chain/null_round_height.ex` were attached to the chat.

+> Looks like this functionality can be replaced by the call of `fetch_neighboring_null_rounds`.
+Please confirm.

+### Chat to modify `general.ex`

+> `repo = if from_api, do: Repo.replica(), else: Repo` is met in the module `@general.ex` two times.
+At the same time, there is a function `Explorer.Chain.select_repo` in `@chain.ex`.